 Fold the chicken piece in half with the cream cheese inside.

 - Set one ½ slice of bacon on the work surface.
 Place a stuffed chicken piece with the ends facing down on the bacon and the open sides facing the bacon NOT outward (this allows the open ends to be covered by the bacon when rolled so the stuffing does not easily leak out when cooked) about 1 inch from an end of the bacon.

 - Gently pull the short end of the bacon over the chicken piece, then roll the chicken and bacon toward the opposite end of the bacon, pulling gently to stretch the bacon slightly as you roll.

 Fully enclose the chicken popper in the bacon.

 - Secure with two toothpicks at the exposed end of the bacon through the chicken piece to the opposite side.

-- Place poppers on the prepared baking sheet and bake for 30-35 minutes.
-Place the baking sheet under the broil, one rack position down (not the top rack position to be better control broiling and not burn the bacon or toothpicks).
+Place poppers on the prepared baking sheet and bake for 30-35 minutes.
+Place the baking sheet under the broiler, one rack position down (not the top rack position to be better control broiling and not burn the bacon or toothpicks).
 Closely monitor the poppers and allow the bacon to begin to crisp and darken about 1 ½- 2 minutes; flip the Bites over and do the same on the opposite side.

 - Remove from oven and allow to sit for 5 minutes before serving.